IonicaBizau/git-stats/README.md

    git-stats '1 January 2012' # All the commits from 1 January 2012, to now
    git-stats '1 January 2012' '31 December 2012' # All the commits from 2012

-Your commit history is keept in the .git-stats, in your $HOME directory (~/)
+Your commit history is kept in the .git-stats, in your $HOME directory (~/)

 Documentation can be found at https://github.com/IonicaBizau/git-stats
 ```

-If you overriden the `git` command with a function, then your commits will be automatically recorded.
+If you override the `git` command with a function, then your commits will be automatically recorded.

 ### Importing and deleting commits
-I know it's not nice to start from scratch your git commit calendar.
+I know it's not nice to start your git commit calendar from scratch.
 That's why I
-created a `git-stats-importer`, that imports or deletes the commits from a repository.
+created a `git-stats-importer` that imports or deletes the commits from a repository.

 Check it out here: https://github.com/IonicaBizau/git-stats-importer